Conoco: Corporate headquarters

-Conoco-Iran deal
+Conoco–Iran deal

-In 1995, Conoco Inc. was awarded a contract by Iran to develop a huge offshore oilfield in the Persian Gulf.
-It was the first energy agreement involving Iran and the United States since Washington severed relations with Tehran in 1980.
-The contract was signed after three years of negotiations.
-However, the company dropped the plan after the White House announced that President Bill Clinton would issue a directive blocking all such transactions on grounds of national security.
+In 1995, Conoco Inc. was awarded a contract by the Islamic Republic of Iran to develop a huge offshore oilfield in the adjacent Persian Gulf to the south.
+It was the first energy agreement involving Iran and the United States since Washington severed diplomatic relations 15 years before with Tehran in 1979–1980, during the American Embassy invasion, seizure and occupation there by mobs of student activists and taking U.S. diplomats hostage for a year in the Iran hostage crisis.
+The contract was signed after three years of protracted negotiations.
+However, the company dropped the plan after the White House announced that after further consideration and consultation, that 42nd President Bill Clinton (born 1946, served 1993–2001), would issue a directive blocking all such transactions on grounds of national security.

 Museum

-The official Conoco museum was completed in 2007 and is located in Ponca City, Oklahoma.
+The official Conoco historical museum was completed in 2007 and is located in Ponca City, Oklahoma, along with the preserved 1914 mansion Marland Grand Home on Grand Avenue, residence of co-founder E. W. (Ernest Whitworth) Marland (1874–1941) and his two wives and adopted children.